Add data to a composite index

 - For Numeric fields, click the Select button and check the box for Total Asian and click Apply.

-Total Asian adds to the Chart Properties pane.
+Total Asian is added to the Chart Properties pane.

 - For Split by (optional), choose INDEX_PCTL_QUANTILE_CLASS.

-Next, you will rename the chart title and adjust the bar colors so that the chart better matches the map symbology.
+Next, you'll rename the chart title and adjust the bar colors so that the chart better matches the map symbology.

 - In the Chart Properties pane, click the General tab.
 For Chart title, delete the existing text and type Total Asian.